Why are preschool programs good for your child?

 Preschool is all about learning through open-ended play and structured play activities that allow children to develop at their own pace.
 Whether your child is finger painting, building a block castle, or singing with other kids, preschool helps your child increase her experiences, abilities and knowledge.

-Most preschools offer both indoor and outdoor activities, as well as opportunities for solo and group play.
+Preschool programs offer both indoor and outdoor learning experiences, as well as opportunities for solo and group play.

 - clay or playdough play

 - puzzles and games

 - construction – for example, with blocks or Lego